mszekalski/Weather-App/README.md

 #### App

-The App component contains the the forecast form, that calls the third party API in order to get the location data.
+The App component contains the forecast form, that calls the third party API in order to get the location data.

 ##### WeatherItem